buba-vms/deploy-react-app-btp-tutorial/README.md

 ```
 cf push approuter
 ```
-if you did every configuration of the services, you should recive the following response
+if you did every configuration of the services, you should receive the following response
 ![image](https://user-images.githubusercontent.com/101530871/233145690-1e7a8664-d3ff-49d4-8af3-65865acd9e01.png)

 if you go to your applications on your dev space you should see your approuter running
 ![image](https://user-images.githubusercontent.com/101530871/233147308-62387f2c-05b5-4ab6-a1b4-dd0b48b2af3c.png)

-if you go to the url of your approuter and make the login you should see this, not found is exepected because we still didn't deploy our react app
+if you go to the URL of your approuter and make the login you should see this, not found is expected because we still didn't deploy our react app
 ![image](https://user-images.githubusercontent.com/101530871/233150016-b90429ef-9ac4-44d9-9a3c-0cc403ecdbb4.png)